 The company has always been a true ‘Manufacturer’ of the finest quality watch movements.
 This is unusual because more often than not, high-end brands such as Rolex, Patek Phillippe, Audemars Piguet and Vacheron Constantin would buy movements for particular needs.
 For example, in 1967 when Patek Phillippe, Audemars Piguet and Vacheron Constantin needed an ultra-thin automatic movement, it was to Jaeger-LeCoultre they turned, to produce one for them.
 Furthermore, the exquisite Jaeger-LeCoultre Calibre 920, is still in production and in use today by both Vacheron Constantin and Audemars Piguet.

-Conceived as a competitor to the hugely successful Omega Seamaster and probably the Longines Flagship and Zenith Captain, the much rarer Jaeger-LeCoultre Master Mariner was produced in low numbers, just for the U.S market, for only two to three years between 1958 and 1963.
+Conceived as a competitor to the hugely successful Omega Seamaster and probably the Longines Flagship and Zenith Captain, the much rarer Jaeger-LeCoultre Master Mariner was produced in low numbers, just for the U.S market, for only a few years between 1958 and 1963.
 The model was a forerunner to the more famous, but also very low production, Jaeger-LeCoultre Geomatic Chronometer, which was produced between 1962 and 1970.

 Most JLC models of the 1950s and ‘60s, including the Master Mariner, were made with ‘gold filled’ cases or steel, so while the Master Mariner itself is quite a rare watch, in solid gold it is very rare, especially when found in wonderful original condition, such as the example you see here.

 This watch is from the first year of release and is signed “LeCoultre’, rather than ‘Jaeger-LeCoultre’ as it was produced for and exclusively marketed in the U.S.A.